yosemitebandit/pseudo/readme.md

 ```

 Then run the compiler, specifying an output language.
-Warning: compilation requires an internet connection and can be quite slow.
+Warning: compilation requires an internet connection,
+are not guaranteed to be deterministic and can be quite slow.

 ```shell
 $ pseudoc primes.pseudo --lang cpp --output primes.cpp